-The motivation for using this modified convective term is to conserve the skew symmetry of discrete divergence in \eqref{DDF}.
-Note that $B[\cdot,\cdot,\cdot]$ coincides with the trilinear form associated with the corresponding convection term in \eqref{main_eq1} if we are considering pointwise divergence-free functions.
+This modified convective term conserves the skew symmetry of the discrete divergence, cf. \eqref{DDF} below.
+Note that $B[\cdot,\cdot,\cdot]$ coincides with the trilinear form associated with the convection term in \eqref{main_eq1} for pointwise divergence-free functions.